davidjairala/piola/README.md

 Provides a bunch of extensions for Strings, HTML manipulation methods, splitting, spanish language quality of life, etc.

-## Ussage

-For general ussage tips and expectations, take a look at the tests in `spec/`

 ## Installation

 Add this line to your application's Gemfile: